-ADOPTION OF NEW AND REVISED STANDARDS - On 1 January 2019, the Group and Company adopted all the new and revised SFRS(I) pronouncements that are relevant to its operations.
-The adoption of these new/revised SFRS(I) pronouncements does not result in changes to the Group's and the Company's accounting policies and has no material effect on the amounts reported for the current or prior years, except as discussed below.
+ADOPTION OF NEW AND REVISED STANDARDS - On 1 January 2020, the Group and Company adopted all the new and revised SFRS(I) pronouncements that are relevant to its operations.
+The adoption of these new/revised SFRS(I) pronouncements does not result in changes to the Group's and the Company's accounting policies and has no material effect on the amounts reported for the current or prior years.